kubevault/kubevault/docs/concepts/vault-server-crds/vaultserver.md

     unsealed: <names_of_the_unsealed_vault_pod>
 ```

-- `phase` : Indicates the phase Vault is currently in.
+- `phase`: Indicates the phase Vault is currently in.

-- `initialized` : Indicates whether vault is initialized or not.
+- `initialized`: Indicates whether Vault is initialized or not.

-- `serviceName` : Name of the service by which vault can be accessed.
+- `serviceName`: Name of the service by which Vault can be accessed.

-- `clientPort` : Indicates the port client will use to communicate with vault.
+- `clientPort`: Indicates the port client will use to communicate with Vault.

-- `vaultStatus` : Indicates the status of vault pods.
-It has following fields:
+- `vaultStatus`: Indicates the status of Vault pods.
+It has the following fields:

-  - `active` : Name of the active vault pod.
+  - `active`: Name of the active vault pod.

-  - `standby` : Names of the standby vault pods.
+  - `standby`: Names of the standby vault pods.

-  - `sealed` : Names of the sealed vault pods.
+  - `sealed`: Names of the sealed vault pods.

-  - `unsealed` : Names of the unsealed vault pods.
+  - `unsealed`: Names of the unsealed vault pods.

 - `authMethodStatus` : Indicates the status of the auth methods specified in `spec.authMethods`.
-It has following fields:
+It has the following fields:

-  - `type` : Specifies the name of the authentication method type
+  - `type`: Specifies the name of the authentication method type

-  - `path` : Specifies the path in which the auth method is enabled.
+  - `path`: Specifies the path in which the auth method is enabled.

-  - `status` : Specifies whether auth method is enabled or not.
+  - `status`: Specifies whether the auth method is enabled or not.

-  - `reason` : Specifies the reason why failed to enable auth method.
+  - `reason`: Specifies the reason why failed to enable the auth method.